rahulvigneswaran/TailCalibX/README.md

     - For CIFAR100-LT: `run_all_CIFAR100-LT.sh`
     - For mini-ImageNet-LT : `run_all_mini-ImageNet-LT.sh`

+### 📚 How to create the mini-ImageNet-LT dataset?
+Check `Notebooks/Create_mini-ImageNet-LT.ipynb` for the script that generates the mini-ImageNet-LT dataset with varying imbalance ratios and train-test-val splits.
 ### ⚙ Arguments
 - `--seed` : Select seed for fixing it.
     - Default : `1`